Canadian Dietetics Registration Exam

 The Canadian Dietetics Registration Examination (CDRE) is a national examination developed and administered by the Alliance of Canadian Dietetic Regulatory Bodies.
 The CDRE is a requirement for registration in all provinces except Quebec.

-The CDRE is a computerized, multiple-choice examination designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
+The CDRE is a four-hour, computerized, multiple-choice examination designed to test the practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 The CDRE will be taken as an online remote-proctored exam in 2022.
 The CDRE is administered in May and November each year.
 The fall 2022 exam is scheduled for November 3 & 4, 2022.

 You must be registered as a temporary member to write the CDRE.
 CLICK HERE for information about how to apply for temporary membership.
 If you wish to take the November 2022 exam, submit your application for temporary membership to NSDA by October 20.
 You can submit your application for temporary membership before you complete your practicum.
 Documents that accompany your application (e.g. transcripts, confirmation of practicum completion) can be submitted afterwards (no later than October 20).

 Once you are registered as a temporary member and have paid exam fee ($600), NSDA will submit your name to the exam company (Meazure Learning).
 You will then receive an email from Meazure Learning (previously known as Yardstick) with instructions on how to schedule your exam.
 You are encouraged to schedule your exam early to have a choice of exam date.
 The deadline to submit the exam payment to NSDA is October 20.
 The scheduling window for temporary members who have paid their exam fee is between August 23 and October 26.

 The Guide includes information about the exam, sample exam questions, and a reference list.
 Click HERE to view the Canadian Dietetic Registration Exam Preparation Guide.
 Click HERE to view the French version of the Preparation Guide.